How to Ace a Zoom Interview

 Settle in at least 10 minutes before the interview time.
 Bring up Zoom and click the meeting link and enter the access code provided in the interviewer’s email.
 Once you are in the meeting room, take a few calming breaths to center yourself.
 At the meeting time, let the host speak first.

-Quick tips to ensure an optimal Zoom experience:
+Tips to ensure an optimal Zoom experience:

 - If you live with others, let them know you will need quiet in the house.